ABCpy: A High-Performance Computing Perspective to Approximate Bayesian Computation: Additional details on parameters inference for the Lorenz95 model

-The Lorenz model is a modification of the original weather prediction model of \cite{Lorenz_1995} when fast climate variables are unobserved \cite{Wilks_2005}. \begin{itemize} \item \textbf{Model}: We assume that weather stations measure a high-dimensional time-series of slow climate variables $(y_k^{(t)}, k=1,\ldots,40)$, following a coupled stochastic differential equation (SDE), called the forecast model \cite{Wilks_2005},
+We give here more details on the Lorenz95 model considered as a running example throughout the main text.
+We used a modification of the original weather prediction model of \cite{Lorenz_1995} when fast climate variables are unobserved \cite{Wilks_2005}. \begin{itemize} \item \textbf{Model}: We assume that weather stations measure a high-dimensional time-series of slow climate variables $(y_k^{(t)}, k=1,\ldots,40)$, following a coupled stochastic differential equation (SDE), called the forecast model \citep{Wilks_2005}:

 for $k = 1,\ldots,40$ and where $F=10$.
-Assuming that the initial values $y_k^{(0)}, k=1,\ldots, 40$ are known, we consider the time interval $[0,4]$ corresponding to 20 days.
-The function $g(y_k^{(t)},\theta)$ represents a deterministic parametrization of the net effect of the unobserved fast weather variables on the observable $y_k^{(t)}, k=1,\ldots,40$, and $\eta_{k}^{(t)}$ is a stochastic forcing term representing the uncertainty due to the forcing of the fast variables.
+Assuming that the initial values $y_k^{(0)}, k=1,\ldots, 40$ are known, we consider the interval $[0,4]$ in the time units of the model.
+The function $g(y_k^{(t)},\theta)$ represents a deterministic parametrization of the net effect of the unobserved fast weather variables on the observable $y_k^{(t)}$, and $\eta_{k}^{(t)}$ is a stochastic forcing term representing the uncertainty due to the forcing of the fast variables.
 The model is cyclic in the variables $y^{(t)}_k$, and the coupled SDEs do not have an analytic solution.

-We discretize the 20 days time-interval $[0,4]$ into $T$ equal steps of $\Delta t = 4/T$, and solve the SDEs by using a 4th order Runge-Kutta solver at these time-points.
+We discretize the time-interval $[0,4]$ into $T$ equal steps of length $\Delta t = 4/T$, and solve the SDEs by using a 4th order Runge-Kutta solver at these time-points.
 Following \cite{Wilks_2005} the stochastic forcing term is updated for an interval of $\Delta t$ as